matjp/latex-preview/README.md

 * Depending on your LaTeX distribution you may or may not be prompted to install packages
 * If you are using math packages ensure that you add the ```unicode-math``` package after all other math packages.
 * If you are using the ```amsart``` document class you may need to use the ```noamsfonts``` option
+* Check package documentation for compatibility with LuaLaTeX.
+You may need to choose alternative packages.
 * Install all required fonts and packages and try again

 ## Possible future enhancements